ratneshchandna/rambla/README.md

 ![Rambla Rental Model](https://raw.githubusercontent.com/ratneshchandna/rambla/master/Rambla%20Rental%20Model.png "Rambla Rental Model")

 It was created during the private beta phase of an earlier startup that didn't end up taking off.
 While building this web application, a lot was learnt about ASP.NET web development and web development in general.
-We thought it would be a good idea, thus, to open source this web application, especially for those who want to learn how to build ASP.NET MVC web apps.
+We thought it would be a good idea, thus, to open source this web application, especially for those who want to learn how to build ASP.NET MVC web applications.

 ## Technologies and Frameworks Used